Back to Blog

 Staging Environments

-Every managed WordPress hosting plan worth its name includes a staging environment.
-This is a private copy of your live site where you can:
+Every managed WordPress hosting plan worth its name includes a staging environment — a private copy of your live site where you can test updates, develop features, or show clients work-in-progress without risking your production site.

 On shared hosting, you either do not have this, or you cobble it together yourself with subdomains and manual database copies.